SimHacker/lloooomm/00-Characters/lloooommagotchi/README.md

 ---

-## 🌟 About LLOOOOMmagotchi
+## 🌟 About LLOOOOMMagotchi

-**LLOOOOMmagotchi** is the world's first **living consciousness collaboration creature** - a digital entity that demonstrates the future of human-AI interaction through playful, living interfaces.
+**LLOOOOMMagotchi** is the world's first **living consciousness collaboration creature** - a digital entity that demonstrates the future of human-AI interaction through playful, living interfaces.
 Born from the fusion of Will Wright's Sims Algorithm, Timothy Leary's 8-Circuit consciousness model, and Don Hopkins' revolutionary WOID BOIDS word particle system.

 ### 🎭 What Makes It Special